 5. Whole Grain, Limited Ingredient Crackers

-When choosing a cracker, look for ones made with 100% whole grain ingredients and a limited number of ingredients.
+When choosing a cracker, look for ones made with 100% whole-grain ingredients and with a limited number of ingredients.
 Whole grains in crackers can include brown rice, whole wheat, quinoa, and millet.

 6. Popcorn

 Popcorn is an easy, low-calorie snack that curbs “crunchy” cravings.
 It is also a whole grain!
-Look for a brand that is made without butter and has limited, if any, added salt.
+Look for a brand made without butter and with limited, if any, added salt.

 7. Nut Butter Packets

 Individual portion-sized nut butter packets are a convenient way to add a touch of flavor to fresh fruit and vegetables.
-They also help keep your serving size measured, preventing overeating.
+They also help keep your serving size measured, making it easy to grab a balanced portion.

 8. Whole Fruit and Nut Bars

-Whole fruit and nut bars are shelf-stable and a great snack to have in your pantry.
+Whole-fruit and nut bars are shelf-stable and a great snack to keep in your pantry.
 Most are made with dates, which are loaded with fiber, keeping you full for longer.
-Brands including Larabar and RX Bar contain whole-food ingredients with no additives.
+Brands such as Larabar and RX Bar use whole-food ingredients with no additives.

 9. Apples